 In this June field class, you’ll learn to find, identify, and closely observe several amphibian species, including their aquatic, gilled stages—so bring your camera to document your discoveries!
 You’ll participate in amphibian searches as your instructors share natural history insights, explain habitat relationships, and highlight WCAMP’s efforts to restore Oregon Spotted Frog habitat on a Whatcom Land Trust property.

 Your course tuition includes enrollment in the virtual class Exploring Hidden Worlds: Frogs and Salamanders of the Puget Trough, which will provide valuable background and context for this hands-on field experience.
+Minors must be accompanied by an adult.

 Top photo: Northwestern Salamander paedomorphic adult; by Stephen Nyman